-For the 28th consecutive year, TCDRS proudly accepted a Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada (GFOA) for the fiscal year ended Dec.
-31, 2019.
-This prestigious award recognizes readable, efficiently organized comprehensive annual financial reports that satisfy accepted accounting principles and applicable legal requirements.
+For the 29th consecutive year, TCDRS proudly accepted a Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officers Association of the United States and Canada (GFOA) for the fiscal year ended Dec.
+31, 2020.
+This prestigious award recognizes readable, efficiently organized annual comprehensive financial reports that satisfy accepted accounting principles and applicable legal requirements.

-For 2020, TCDRS was also awarded the Public Pension Coordinating Council's (PPCC) Public Pension Standards award for the 18th consecutive year.
+For 2021, TCDRS was also awarded the Public Pension Coordinating Council's (PPCC) Public Pension Standards award for the 19th consecutive year.
 This award recognizes systems that meet professional standards for plan funding and administration.